mmp2/megaman/README.md

 TO DO: (no particular order)

-* Finish testing functions (embedding & geometry input/output checking, warnings)
-* Update any 'auto' modes -- based on benchmarking times
 * Update function comments with parameters & attributes
 * Complete README w/ examples
 * Covar plotter example
-* Migrate C++ executable code to cython or ctypes
 * Turn into 'proper' package
+* Update any 'auto' modes -- based on benchmarking times

 Version 2: